 #1 Discover Downtown Vancouver, Washington

-Of all the places to visit in Vancouver, Washington, downtown should be the first.
-Laid out in a grid, with Main Street at the center, Downtown Vancouver is dotted with landmarks, artworks and historic structures.
+Laid out in a grid, with Main Street at the center, this district is dotted with landmarks, artworks and historic structures.

 We are highlighting a few of the buildings of interest in the area, which are easily reached on a short walk.
 We believe these are must see Vancouver, WA attractions.